-The Laurels was caring.
-The manager and staff approach was to promote independence and encourage people to make their own decisions.
+Havelock House was caring.
+The acting manager and staff

+approach was to promote independence and encourage people to make their own decisions.

 Staff communicated effectively with people and treated them with kindness and respect.
 Staff ensured that people's equality and diversity needs were respected.